The Importance of Beneficiary Designations to Your Estate Plan

 If you have a joint account(s) with one or more of your children, the funds in that account will pass to that child(ren) at your death, regardless of what your Will might say about it, unless the account was set up as a convenience account whereupon it will become part of your estate and distributed according to your Last Will.
 You should carefully review the ownership and beneficiary designation(s) of all of your investments and funds to be sure that each will be distributed at death to those you intended.

 Are the designated beneficiaries under your Last Will correctly named?
-Designated beneficiaries are the people (heirs) who receive all or a portion of your estate after (i) the debts, expenses and taxes of the estate have been paid, (ii) any specific bequests have been distributed, and (iii) any joint accounts or any assets with beneficiary designations have been distributed to the named joint account holders.
-You should review your estate planning documents, especially your Last Will carefully to confirm your beneficiaries are accurate.
-If one of the named beneficiaries has died or were to predecease you, does that beneficiary’s share pass to his or her children (your grandchildren), your other children, or otherwise?
+Designated beneficiaries are the people (heirs) who receive all or a portion of your estate after (i) the debts, expenses, and taxes of the estate have been paid, (ii) any specific bequests have been distributed, and (iii) any joint accounts or any assets with beneficiary designations have been distributed to the named joint account holders.
+You should carefully review your estate planning documents, especially your Last Will, to confirm that your beneficiaries are accurate.
+If one of the named beneficiaries has died or is to predecease you, does that beneficiary’s share pass to his or her children (your grandchildren), your other children, or otherwise?
 This is a very important point to discuss with your estate planning attorney.

 Failure to Correctly Designate Beneficiaries Can Defeat Your Entire Estate Plan